Medical

 Tax savings

-- You may make additional pre-tax contributions, which reduces your taxable income
+- You may make additional pre-tax contributions, which reduces your taxable income, provided you qualify.
+Refer to IRS Publication 969 or consult your tax professional for details.

-- Any after-tax contributions that you make are tax deductible
+- After-tax contributions that you make generally are tax deductible

 - According to HSA Bank's FAQ, HSA funds may earn interest tax free (except in NJ) and may not be taxed when used for IRS qualified health expenses